-Coexisting Disease & Adult Cardiac Surgical Procedures: Anesthesia Implications
+Coexisting Disease and Adult Cardiac Surgical Procedures: Anesthesia Implications

 Expectations based on patient history: